 - I never received a bill.
 Do I still have to pay the penalties?

-- Can I change the name on my property?
+- Can I change the mailing address, or the name on my property?

 - I think my assessment is too high.
 Can you change it?